No products in the cart.

 Cellular needs are met by a 3G connection, so no 4G here.
 Both do use the 3G speeds to their fullest, though, so browsing still zips along nicely.

-If all things were equal, it would be easy to plump for the Xpression.
-With its higher resolution screen and superb build quality, it does grab the attention.
+Finally, let go over the stand outs of the LG Xpression Vs Pantech Renue.
+Of course, if all things were equal, it would be easy to plump for the Xpression.
+Given that it has a higher resolution screen and superb build quality, it does grab the attention.
 There is, though, more to this decision.